lifestyle

 However, the real power of Advanced Segments is in how it lets you play around.
 For example, using the above segment, you can try different keywords to see how traffic has changed, you can exclude any branded keywords to look at only non-branded queries and you can remove your best keywords to see if your performance with long-tail keywords is improving or declining.

 With Advanced Segments, you can build almost any test you want when it comes to analyzing SEO traffic.
-That makes it easy, through a bit of trial and error, to diagnose virtually any SEO problem.
+That makes it easy, through a bit of trial and error with help from SEO Twickenham agency, to diagnose virtually any SEO problem.

 Do you use Google Analytics on your site?
 What are your most used features?